obalunenko/getenv/README.md

 EnvOrDefault retrieves the value of the environment variable named by the key.
 If the variable is present in the environment the value will be parsed and returned.
 Otherwise, the default value will be returned.
+The value returned will be of the same type as the default value.

 ```golang
 package main